ulrikstrid/ligo/gitlab-pages/docs/language-basics/functions.md

 </Syntax>
 <Syntax syntax="jsligo">

-Functions in JsLIGO are defined using the `let` keyword, like other values.
-The difference is that a tuple of parameters is provided after the value name, with its type, then followed by the return type.
+Functions in JsLIGO are defined using the `let` or `const` keyword, like other values.
+The difference is that parameters are provided after the value name, with its type, then followed by the return type.

 Here is how you define a basic function that sums two integers: